hassan-pmp/pmp/til.md

 - Value:
 - features describe the main functionality of the product.
 - Epics are a way to break features into smaller chunks of work.
+- Project Life Cycle: can be predictive or adaptive.
+Whithin a project life cycle, there are generally one or more phases that are associated with the development of product, service, or result.
+These are called development life cycle, which can be predictive, adaptive, iterative, incremental, or hybrid model.
+- Project Phase: is a collection of logically related project activities that culminates in the completion of one or more deliverables.
+  - Concept development
+  - Feasibility study
+  - Customer requirments
+  - Solution development
+  - Design
+  - Prototype
+  - Build
+  - Test
+  - Transition
+  - Commissioning
+  - Milestone review
+  - Lessons Learned
+- Phase Gate: is held at the end of aphase.
+The project's performance and progres are compared to project and business documents including but not limited to:
+  - Project business case
+  - Project charter
+  - Project management plan
+  - Benefits mangement plan
+-
 # 03.12.2022 Cost: How to evaluate cost?
 - ABC.